Robert H. Cochrane: Episcopacy

-In 1975 Cochrane was elected Bishop of Olympia and was consecrated on January 25, 1976, by Presiding Bishop John Allin.
+In 1975 Cochrane was elected Bishop of Olympia and was consecrated on January 25, 1976, with Presiding Bishop John Allin as principal consecrator.
 As part of his contributions to the wider church, he co-authored the canon authorizing lay Eucharistic ministers to take communion from the church to the sick and shut-in.
 He was also involved in the creation of the Refugee Resettlement Ministry in response to a surge in refugees from Vietnam.
 He was also quite close with the Roman Catholic Archbishop Raymond Hunthausen of Seattle and together established a covenant between both respective dioceses in which the two churches agreed to work for unity, social justice, and pray for one another.
 He also helped strengthen the diocese's finances.
-He was also involved in the Standing Commission on Church Music which produced The Hymnal 1982 which is still currently used by the Episcopal Church.
+He was also involved in the Standing Commission on Church Music which produced The Hymnal 1982.
 He retired in 1990.
-Cochrane died on May 7, 2010, in Seattle, after a battle with Cholangiocarcinoma.
+Cochrane died on May 7, 2010, in Seattle, after a battle with cholangiocarcinoma.